pfalcon/picotui/README.rst

 with instant updates, most of the remaining are run over LANs which also offer fast updates.
 Modern basic serial speed is 115200 which is still too slow for real-time fullscreen updates though.
-That's why I say alas.
-Beyond optimized screen updates, picotui lacks many other things too: e.g., double-buffering (so redrawing previous screen content behind pop-ups is up ot you), it lacks geometry managers, so calculating coordinates is up to you, etc. Yes, just like that - I lacked widgets the most, and that's what I implemented.
+That's why I say "alas".
+Beyond optimized screen updates, picotui lacks many other things too: e.g., double-buffering (so redrawing the previous screen content behind pop-ups is up to you), it lacks geometry managers, so calculating coordinates is up to you, etc. Yes, just like that - I lacked widgets the most, and that's what I implemented.
 The rest is just KISS.